//The Craft Guerrilla Manifesto//

 However you do not need to be a member to sell at our fairs/markets.

 Do you pay craft educators to deliver CG workshops?
-Absolutely,we always pay our tutors, educators and helpers.
+Absolutely, we always pay our tutors, educators, helpers and even entertainment (DJ’s).
+Your expertise and time are valuable!

 How much do I pay for a stall?
 It’s all dependent on the venue/location though we do price our stalls fairly and competitively.